mmetalab/mpi-vgae/README.md

 pip install networkx torch pickle tensorflow
 ## How to use MPI-VGAE
 Here we list the process of computational pipeline to predict genome-scale enzymatic reaction via metabolite-protein interaction prediction.
 There are there jupyter notebooks in the notebook folder.
-The features of MPI network for each organism is deposited in folder “features”.
+The features of MPI network for each organism is deposited in folder “features”. <br>
-The code for VGAE code is deposited in folder “vgae”.
+The code for VGAE code is deposited in folder “vgae”.<br>
-For prediction of metabolite-protein interaction, simply run mpi_vgae_run.ipynb, and follow the instructions on the jupyter notebook.
+For prediction of metabolite-protein interaction, simply run mpi_vgae_run.ipynb, and follow the instructions on the jupyter notebook.<br>
-For prediction of metabolite-protein interaction by GraphSAGE model, simply run mpi_vgae_graphsage.ipynb, and follow the instructions on the jupyter notebook.
+For prediction of metabolite-protein interaction by GraphSAGE model, simply run mpi_vgae_graphsage.ipynb, and follow the instructions on the jupyter notebook.<br>
 For prediction of metabolite-metabolite interaction, simply run mpi_vgae_kegg.ipynb, and follow the instructions on the jupyter notebook.

 ## Contribution